wangziqi2013/wangziqi2013.github.io/_posts/2023-01-25-ptemagnet.markdown

 2. Modern OS kernel's demand paging only backs one physical page to the virtual page being accessed, causing physical page fragmentation.

+3. We can pre-allocate 8 physical pages for one demand paging request such that future demand paging on the rest of the virtual pages can just use the pre-allocated physical pages.

 **Comments:**